 - It’s mostly a one-way platform.
 Visitors can comment and send reactions.
 But it won’t be a true two-way conversation like you’d get with Whereby or Hangouts.

 Although it’s not set up for one-to-many interactions like true open houses, FaceTime is a great tool for easy, high-quality video conversations with individual iPhone users.

 - Call quality is strong and optimized for cellular connections.

-- Most iPhone users will be very familiar with FaceTime, meaning you can focus on connecting with them personally, not on troubleshooting their connection.
+- Most iPhone users will be very familiar with FaceTime, meaning you can focus on connecting with them personally, and not on troubleshooting their connection.

 - It’s not open.
-There is no way to create a “room” or URL you can send visitors to, so you’ll need to use a different mechanism to get buyers to connect.
+There is no way to create a “room” or URL you can send visitors to.
+So you’ll need to use a different mechanism to get buyers to connect.